great-expectations/great_expectations/docs/terms/expectation.md

 Great Expectations is a framework for defining Expectations and running them against your data.
 Like assertions in traditional Python unit tests, Expectations provide a flexible, declarative language for describing expected behavior.
 Unlike traditional unit tests, Great Expectations applies Expectations to data instead of code.
 For example, you could define an Expectation that a column contain no null values, and Great Expectations would run that Expectation against your data, and report if a null value was found.

 Expectations *enhance communication* about your data and *improve quality* for data applications.
+They help you take the implicit assumptions about your data and make them explicit.
 Using Expectations helps reduce trips to domain experts and avoids leaving insights about data on the "cutting room floor."

 ### Relationship to other objects

-Expectations are grouped into <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suites" />, which are in turn stored in an <TechnicalTag relative="../" tag="expectation_store" text="Expectation Store" />.  <TechnicalTag relative="../" tag="profiler" text="Profilers" /> will analyze data in order to generate Expectations, and <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" /> rely on Expectation Suites (and the Expectations contained therein) to <TechnicalTag relative="../" tag="validation" text="Validate" /> data.
+Expectations are grouped into <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suites" />, which are in turn stored and retrieved through an <TechnicalTag relative="../" tag="expectation_store" text="Expectation Store" />.  <TechnicalTag relative="../" tag="profiler" text="Profilers" /> will analyze data in order to generate Expectations, and <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" /> rely on Expectation Suites (and the Expectations contained therein) to <TechnicalTag relative="../" tag="validation" text="Validate" /> data.

 ## Use cases

 <CreateHeader/>

 Expectations are obviously a fundamental component of the Create Expectations step in working with Great Expectations.
-It is when you are creating Expectations that you will have the most direct interaction with them.
+There are two points at which you will have direct interaction with them.
+The first is when you are creating new Expectations.
+The second is when you are editing them.
+Expectations are not meant to be static: the recommended best practice is an iterative process where your Expectations are edited as your data, and your understanding of that data, change.
 For further information on this process, please see [our overview on the Create Expectations process](../guides/expectations/create_expectations_overview.md), and [our related how-to guides](../guides/expectations/index.md).

 <ValidateHeader/>